Rishit-dagli/Rishit-dagli.github.io/_posts/2025-09-27-simulation.md

 ## Mass–Spring Systems in 3D

+Note: unlike the 1D case, our coordinates are now 3D.

 We can first get generalized coordinates and generalized velocity of the spring–mass system.
 Suppose there are two particles at <span style="color:#17becf">positions</span> $\color{#17becf}{x_0}$ and $\color{#17becf}{x_1}$ at the two ends of the spring,
 \begin{equation}
     \dot q = \begin{pmatrix}